 From 1961 to 1968, Jerry Boyle served in the U.S. Army Reserve, where he was trained as a combat medic.
 In 1969, Boyle was sworn into the United States Army as a warrant officer candidate and was sent for primary helicopter flight training at Fort Wolters, Texas, and then Fort Rucker, Alabama, where he underwent advanced training in the TH-13 Sioux (Bell Model 47) and learned to fly the legendary UH-1 Iroquois.
 (One of Jerry’s instructors at Fort Rucker, CW2 Barrie Turner, would later be a co-worker of ours.)
 After graduating, Warrant Officer Boyle was next assigned to Hunter Army Airfield, Savannah, Georgia, to be trained on the new Bell AH-1G Cobra attack helicopter.

-By 1970, Jerry was in Vietnam where he was assigned to Troop A (“Apache troop”), 1st Squadron, 9th Regiment, 1st Cavalry Division.
+By 1970, Jerry was in Vietnam where he was assigned to Troop A, 1st Squadron, 9th Regiment, 1st Cavalry Division (Airmobile).
 For the next few months he flew as the co-pilot/gunner in the Cobra’s forward cockpit.
 He learned to fly combat missions under the more experienced Cobra pilots.
 After six months Boyle was qualified as an aircraft commander.
 He named his personal Cobra Cathie’s Clown, after a popular ’60s song by the Everly Brothers, but in “honor” of his estranged and soon-to-be ex-wife, Cathie.
 He flew with the radio call-sign, “Apache Two-Four.”
-Jerry also flew with Troop B, with the call sign, “Sabre Two Four.”
+Jerry also flew with Troop B, call sign, “Sabre Two-Four.”